-Wednesday, September 24, 7:30 pm
+Wednesday, January 27, 7:30 pm

-Garden Room, Orinda Public Library (directions below)
+Location: Garden Room, Orinda Library (see directions below)

-From the west, take Hwy 24 to the Orinda/Moraga exit.
+Directions to Orinda Public Library at 24 Orinda Way: From the west, take Hwy 24 to the Orinda/Moraga exit.
 At the end of the off ramp, turn left on Camino Pablo (toward Orinda Village), right on Santa Maria Way (the signal after the BART station and freeway entrance), and left on Orinda Way.

 From the east, take Hwy 24 to the Orinda exit.
 Follow the ramp to Orinda Village.
-Turn right on Santa Maria way (the first signal) and left on Orinda Way.
+Turn right on Santa Maria Way (the first signal) and left on Orinda Way.

 Once on Orinda Way, go 1 short block to the parking lot on the southeast side of the two-story building on your right.
 There is additional free parking beneath the building as well as on the street.

 From BART (4 blocks): Exit the Orinda station, turn right and cross a pedestrian bridge, then cross a second pedestrian bridge on the left.
 Go 1 short block on the sidewalk to the third pedestrian bridge.
 Go 2 blocks on Orinda Way to the Orinda Library.

 Wednesday, February 24, 2016, 7:30 pm

 Bryophytes and Their Biology: Mosses Are from Mars, Vascular Plants Are from Venus—Brent Mishler and Kiamara Ludwig

 A Journey to the Ionian Basin and Back—Michael Uhler